Kosinkadink/jno/README.md

 *-e, --endline=some_string*: adds string on to end of any sent serial message.
 Only affects serial command.

 *-q, --quit=some_string*: sets string that quits serial when entered ('EXIT' by default).
 Only affects serial command.

+*-n, --noreplace*: turns off replacement of \n or \r in user-sent data with newline or carriage return.
+Only affects serial command.

 Note: invoking any command with "help" following the command name will print the help string for the command instead, as if *jno help [command name]* was invoked.